Human Capital

 1 Visualization of human resource information and measures Acquisition of ISO 30414 certification

-• The Nichimo Group’s four key areas of focus are “Diversity,” “Productivity,” “Skills and Capabilities,” and “Succession Planning,” based on the 11 areas of ISO 30414.
+1. *The Nichimo Group’s four key areas of focus were set as “Diversity,” “Productivity,” “Skills and Capabilities,” and “Succession Planning” in FY2023, based on the 11 areas of ISO 30414.

 2 Sharing a Group-wide vision 100% understanding of the vision